ShafayetAhmad/DSA_Practice/README.md

 ## Index of Algorithms

-The repository contains implementations and explanations of various algorithms.
+The repository contains implementations and explanations of various data structures and algorithms.
 Below is an index of the available topics:

 Here's the modified list without the first underscore: